 Additionally, the district is looking to replace its 4x4 tractor at a cost of $30,000.

-More heating, ventilation and air conditioning repairs at the high school are listed at a projected cost of $70,000.
+More heating, ventilating and air-conditioning repairs at the high school are projected to cost $70,000.

 General building structure repairs in the amount of $10,000 are built into this budget.

-Looking out into the future, Rollefson said that the district is proceeding with its facilities study, with the findings to come to the board in May or June.
+Looking toward the future, Rollefson said the district is proceeding with its facilities study, with the findings to come to the board in May or June.

 “Right now, this is giving us an idea of what we need to begin to plan for,” Rollefson said.

-Board member Terri Wenkman commented after the presentation, "I'm so appreciative of the forward-thinking approach."
+Board member Terri Wenkman commented following the presentation: “I’m so appreciative of the forward-thinking approach.”

-As the facilities study proceeds, she said she'd like to see administrators prioritize some of these projects just in case the district is in a position in future years where it has to delay some of the projects.
+As the facilities study proceeds, she said she would like to see administrators prioritize some of these projects just in case the district is in a position in future years where it has to delay some of the projects.